Vartikasinha-mwb/integration-with-mautic-for-wp/README.txt

 **5) WordPress Integrations**
 WordPress is a pool of varied plugins - from different forms to email marketing.
-With this Mautic WordPress Integration plugin, you can easily sync your forms data to Mautic CRM. by default, WordPress Registration form and WordPress Comment Form are already provided with this integration.
+With this Integration with Mautic for WP plugin, you can easily sync your forms data to Mautic CRM. by default, WordPress Registration form and WordPress Comment Form are already provided with this integration.

 Visit [**Integration With Mautic For WP Documentation**](https://docs.makewebbetter.com/wp-mautic-integration/?utm_source=MWB-wpmautic-org&utm_medium=MWB-org-page&utm_campaign=MWB-wpmautic-org) and learn more about the features and working of the plugin.